apache/doris/docs/en/administrator-guide/dynamic-partition.md

 * `dynamic_partition.buckets`

-    The number of buckets corresponding to the dynamically created partitions.
+    The number of buckets corresponding to the dynamically created partitions, If not filled in, defaults to the number of table's bucket.

 * `dynamic_partition.replication_num`